anbugecko/unraid-ubuntu/README.md

-# unraid-ubuntu
+# Ubuntu with Ansible
-ubuntu docker with ssh
+Lab enviroment with ansible running on ubuntu